 Upon entering, simply present your boarding pass to the agents.
 They verify the admission criteria and confirm the departing gate and time of your next flight.
 The agents also have outlet adapters if you need one.
 There is no waiting in line here.
 The agents are very courteous and willing to help.

 Admission to the First Lounge is limited to Korean Air first-class passengers and top-tier and million-miler Korean Air frequent flyers.
 And that results in the best attribute of the KAL First Lounge — it is uncrowded.

 On the other hand, the Prestige Lounge must accommodate a much larger set of passengers including SkyTeam elite plus passengers travelling on coach tickets.

 After entering the First Lounge to the left is a conference room, an eating area, and then the main seating area.
 To the right is a luggage storage area.

 In contrast, the Prestige Lounge gets a lot of use.

-The front of the main seating area of the First Lounge has a view of gates on the main concourse.
+The main seating area of the First Lounge has a view of Main Terminal gates.